kevinroberts/gifvault/README.md

 # Gif Vault: A Desktop App for Organizing your Favorite Gifs!

 About
 ===========
-Gif vault is a search and offline archiving solution for gif files from multiple gif providers.
+Gif Vault is a search and offline archiving solution for gif files from multiple gif providers.
 (Only the Giphy platform is available at the moment...)

 Prerequisites
 ===========